mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/DualityViews.md

 ![JSON Relational Editor](../../images/vsc-mrs-json-relational-editor.svg "JSON Relational Editor")

-Adding the database schema table via VS Code is equal to calling the [CREATE REST DUALITY VIEW](sql.html#create-rest-duality-view) MRS DDL statement without a `graphGlObj` definition, which also adds all columns of the table as a **flat** JSON object.
+Adding the database schema table via VS Code is equal to calling the [CREATE REST DUALITY VIEW](sql.html#create-rest-duality-view) MRS DDL statement without a `graphQlObj` definition, which also adds all columns of the table as a **flat** JSON object.

 ```sql
 CREATE OR REPLACE REST DUALITY VIEW /city